Skip to content

 Process Anomaly Detection

-Process Anomaly Detection is used to monitor process data in the workspace; support setting trigger alarms for one or more field types of process data.
+Used to monitor process data within the workspace, supporting the configuration of alert trigger conditions for one or more field types in the process data.

 Use Cases

-Monitor process data.
-For example, you can set an alert based on the occurrence of the host field being izaqbin and the state field being sleep.
+For example, you can set an alert condition for events where the value of the host field is izaqbin and the value of the state field is sleep.

 1m 1m/5m/15m/30m/1h/3h